Fair Expectations for Graduate Students

 (Adapted from the AAMC Compact Between Biomedical Graduate Students and Their Research Advisors)

+1. Institutional Commitment.
 Pre-doctoral training at Boston University School of Medicine (BUSM) includes both didactic course work in a focused area and an apprenticeship in which the graduate student trains under the supervision of one or more investigators who are qualified to fulfill the responsibilities of a mentor.
 The Division of Graduate Medical Sciences (GMS), home of the graduate programs at the BUSM supports the assertion that a positive mentoring relationship between the pre-doctoral student and the research advisor is a critical component of the student’s preparation to become an independent and successful research scientist.
-In keeping with the AAMC compact between graduate students and their primary mentors, the Division of GMS recognizes that for those individuals who pursue a biomedical graduate degree there is the strong expectation to take responsibility for their own scientific and professional development.
-Faculty who advise students are expected to fulfill the responsibilities of a mentor, including the provision of scientific training, guidance, instruction in the responsible conduct of research and research ethics, and financial support.
+In keeping with the AAMC compact between graduate students and their primary mentors the Division of GMS recognizes that for those individuals who pursue a biomedical graduate degree there is the strong expectation for students to take responsibility for their own scientific and professional development.
+Faculty who advise students are expected to fulfill the responsibilities of a mentor, including the provision of scientific training, guidance, instruction in the responsible conduct of research and research ethics, career advice, and financial support.
 The faculty advisor also performs a critical function as a scientific role model for the graduate student.
-In concert with students’ training, the Division of GMS provides oversight for the length of study, program integrity, stipend levels, benefits (including health insurance), grievance procedures, and other matters relevant to the education of its graduate students.
+In concert with students’ training, the Division of GMS provides oversight for the length of study, program integrity, stipend levels, benefits (including health insurance) and grievance procedures relevant to the education of its graduate students.

-Our goal is that individuals enrolled in GMS programs should be trained to independently formulate meaningful hypotheses, design and conduct interpretable experiments, adhere to good laboratory practices, analyze results critically, understand the broad significance of their research findings, and uphold the highest ethical standards in research.
+2. Quality of Training.
+Our goal is that individuals enrolled in GMS programs should be trained to independently formulate meaningful hypotheses, design and conduct interpretable experiments, adhere to best scientific practices, analyze results critically, understand the broad significance of their research findings, and uphold the highest ethical standards in research.
 This is accomplished through programs offering relevant course offerings, research opportunities, including clear guidelines for performance assessment and close monitoring and guiding of graduate students through the course of their study.

-Training in career skills include critical thinking, grant preparation, scientific writing, presentation skills, working with others collaboratively, the responsible conduct of research and numerous other topics.
+Training in career skills include critical thinking, grant preparation, scientific writing, communication skills, working with others collaboratively and the responsible conduct of research.

-Graduate students must have training experiences of sufficient breadth to ensure that they are prepared to pursue a wide range of professional career options in academia, industry, government and research careers.
-A series of formal and informal venues should exist to assist students in their career exploration and professional development.
+4. Career Development.
+Graduate students must have training experiences of sufficient breadth to ensure that they are prepared to pursue a wide range of professional career options in academia, industrial, government and research careers.
+A series of formal and informal venues should exists to assist students in their career exploration and professional development.
+GMS encourages all trainees to complete an Individual Development Plan (IDP) and to discuss the plan with their mentor(s) at least annually, but hopefully as often as necessary.
+The IDP of choice is the e-tool highlighted in Science Careers, called myIDP, but individual programs may develop additional tools and goal setting formats.

 Commitments of Graduate Students